UMU-DDI/prostate-segmentation/README.md

 Afterwards, the training is performed with Bayesian Optimization by following this …

-Evaluations can be per performed with the model weights file in the `model-weights` folder.
+Evaluations can be per performed with the model weights available at ... as a .pb-file.
 This can easily be integrated in e.g. Hero where the pre- and postprocessing are already included in the … workflow.

 ## Usage